There are more ways to invest than ever before thanks to the digitization of the financial world.

 To get started, SmartAsset asks you several questions about your goals.
 Things like when you plan to retire, how much you save each month, what’s important to you in retirement, etc. You don’t have to go into the search knowing what kind of advisor you’re looking for.
 Once you’ve answered the questions, SmartAsset builds your profile and recommends firms that check your boxes.

 Take your time deciding if a robo-advisor or financial advisor is a better fit for you.
-If you’re new to investing, you’ll probably get the most out of a robo-advisor.
-If you’ve been investing for a while and know what you want, try a financial advisor.
+If you’re new to investing, you’ll probably get the most out of the best robo-advisors.
+If you’ve been investing for a while and know what you want, try finding a financial advisor.

 It’s better to make an informed decision and just get started investing so you can take advantage of compound growth as soon as possible.